open-contracting/standard/standard/docs/en/schema/identifiers.md

 Prefix are randomly generated lowercase alpha-numeric strings.
 A prefix is assigned to each organization that holds the existing internal identifier for a Contracting Processes.

 Currently, only the Open Contracting Partnership issues valid prefixes.
-In future, other organizations may be able to issue prefixes, each with their own prefix agency identifiers.
+In future, other organizations might be able to issue prefixes, each with their own prefix agency identifiers.

 You can find a [list of registered prefixes here along with a registration form for creating new prefixes](../implementation/registration.md).